coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 <h4>AVAILABLE DESTINATIONS (more will come up later):</h4>
 * RSS Creator: to create RSS Feed for WordPress.
 * Post: to create Posts for WordPress.
 Can works with RSSReader source to offer RSS Feed to post functionality.
-* WooCommerce: to create products in WooCommerce plugin. (coming soon)
+* WooCommerce: to create products in WooCommerce plugin.
+* [WordPress.com: to create post on WordPress.com blog](http://thimpress.com/shop/wordpress-com-destination-pipes/ "WordPress plugin auto post to WordPress.com").
+* [Blogger: to create blog post on Blogger](http://thimpress.com/shop/blogger-blogspot-destination-for-pipes/ "WordPress plugin Auto post to Blogger / Blogspot").
 * bbPress: to create topics in bbPress plugin. (coming soon)
 * Email: to send a new email to a mailbox. (coming soon)
-* [WordPress.com: to create post on WordPress.com blog](http://thimpress.com/shop/wordpress-com-destination-pipes/ "WordPress plugin auto post to WordPress.com").
-* [Blogger: to create blog post on Blogger](http://thimpress.com/shop/blogger-blogspot-destination-for-pipes/ "WordPress plugin Auto post to Blogger / Blogspot").
 * [Twitter: to create Twitter tweets](http://thimpress.com/shop/twitter-destination-pipes/ "WordPress plugin Auto post to Twitter").
 * Facebook: to create message on Facebook personal wall. (coming soon)
 * Facebook Page: to create message on Facebook Page. (coming soon)